neuralmagic/deepsparse/src/deepsparse/yolo/README.md

 model weights file.

 ###  Directly using the SparseZoo stub
-Alternatively, you can skip the process of onnx model export by downloading all the required model data directly from Neural Magic's [SparseZoo](https://sparsezoo.neuralmagic.com/).
+Alternatively, you can skip the onnx model export process by downloading all the required model data directly from Neural Magic's [SparseZoo](https://sparsezoo.neuralmagic.com/).
 Example:
 ```python
 from sparsezoo import Zoo